Supplier Cybersecurity

 Advises offerors required to implement the NIST SP 800-171 standards of the requirement to have a current NIST SP 800-171 DoD Assessment on record to be considered for award.
 Requires offerors to post current Assessments in the Supplier Performance Risk System (SPRS).
 Requires contractors to provide the Government with access to its facilities, systems, and personnel when necessary for DoD to conduct or renew a higher-level NIST SP 800-171 DoD Assessment.

 The clauses above do not duplicate, overlap, or conflict with any other Federal rules.
 Rather these rules validate and verify contractor compliance with the existing cybersecurity requirements in FAR 52.204-21 and DFARS 252.204-7012 and ensures that the entire DIB sector has the appropriate cybersecurity processes and practices in place to properly protect FCI and CUI during performance of DoD contracts.
+Subcontractors need to complete the NIST SP 800-171 basic assessment and submit their results into the Supplier Performance Risk System (SPRS).
+This assessment methodology measures a company's compliance to the 110 controls of NIST SP 800-171.
+A NIST score could be zero, a negative score, or a perfect score being 110.

 Step 3: Assessing Your CMMC 2.0 Compliance